 Sandstone gives the Red Fort, Agra its colloquial name but the real colour of this historic complex comes from the people who visit.
 Indians dress up in their best clothes for an outing to one of the finest Mughal forts in India.

 The fort was the site of a battle during the Indian rebellion of 1857, which caused the end of the British East India Company‘s rule in India, and led to a century of direct rule of India by Britain.
-On the day I visited the Red Fort foreign tourists were outnumbered 10/1 by the beautifully bedecked locals who throng this walled city. here are some of the photos I took of these friendly people.
+On the day I visited the Red Fort foreign tourists were outnumbered 10/1 by the beautifully bedecked locals who throng this walled city.
+Here are some of the images captured on a truly memorable day out in Agra.

 Many faces of the Red Fort, Agra